 RCRA Corrective Action Enforcement Authorities

-There are several authorities in the Resource Conservation and Recovery Act (RCRA) that EPA may use to prevent releases and ensure cleanup.
+The Resource Conservation and Recovery Act (RCRA) provides the EPA with enforcement authorities to prevent releases and ensure cleanup.

 (42 U.S.C. § 6927)